 - Seals us with the Holy Spirit – Ephesians 1:13

-Verses 17 to 24 give a description of the flood as being a worldwide catastrophic event.
+Verses 17 to 24 describe the flood as being a worldwide catastrophic event.
 In the last century science has been in love with the theory of evolution and its position that the earth evolved over billions of years.
 This leaves no room for the sudden disaster of a worldwide flood.
 The flood of the Bible has been explained as a myth or a local flood mythologized into a worldwide event by Bible writers.
-But the Bible says it was a worldwide event in its description.
+However, the Bible says it was a worldwide event in its description.

 All the hills and mountains that were there were covered.
 They were at least twenty feet above the highest peak (Mt.
 Ararat, 17,000 ft.)
 These people were eye witnesses and were recording their experience in detail.
 Wouldn't you?

-The Bible is very specific: everything was destroyed: vegetation, insects, birds, animals, all mankind.
-A local flood would not do this damage.
-Only Noah had those with him survived.
+The Bible is very specific, everything was destroyed: vegetation, insects, birds, animals, and all of mankind.
+A local flood would not do this kind of damage.
+Only Noah and those with him survived.
 This also tells us that the ride in the ark did not cause the death of anyone inside.

 This does not mean that after 150 days there was no more water (it would be a year before enough land would be exposed to allow Noah to leave the ark).
 There was only water that covered everything for 150 days (5 months).
 Can you imagine the damage caused by such a condition?
 No wonder everything died.
-(Katrina was a small disaster in comparison).
+Hurricane Katrina was a small disaster in comparison.

-In addition to the destruction, the rapid destruction and sedification of bones and vegetation are what created the geological records which are found today but misinterpreted by evolutionary scientists.
+In addition to the catastrophe, the rapid destruction and sedification of bones and vegetation are what created the geological records which are found today but misinterpreted by evolutionary scientists.

 1. God keeps His promises

-He said He would do it and He did.
+God said that He would do it and He did.
 Whether it is good or bad, we need to be careful as well as optimistic when we consider God's promises to bless or punish us.